pantelis/CarND-Behavioral-Cloning-P3/README.md

 Overview
 ---
 The main files of this repo are the training.py and the writeup.md.
 The result of driving the vehicle autonomously is captured in run.mp4.
+The writeup.md contains screenshots of the images captured during training, preprocessing and during the actual autonomous ride.

+[udacity-simulator]: ./examples/udacity-simulator.png "Udacity simulator screenshot"

 ### Dependencies
 This lab requires: